 |File Size||400 pixels h X 840 pixels w|

 |File Type||Uncompressed JPEG|

-The Outdoor Advertising Association of America's OOH Creative Testing Tool allows you to view billboard, street furniture and transit creative in the environment.
+The Outdoor Advertising Association of America’s OOH Mockup Generator allows you to view billboard, street furniture and transit creative in the environment.
 Once you have uploaded your creative, you will be able to zoom in and out to see the work at a range of distances, share the rendering with colleagues and clients, and print out a copy for your records.

 To obtain spec sheets please contact your Clear Channel Outdoor Sales Representative.